-Our learning during the Autumn Term will have an overarching theme of Mental Wellbeing, and will be based around our core texts: ‘Boy in the Tower’ by Polly Ho-Yen and ‘Breadwinner’ by Deborah Ellis.
-We will use these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own mental wellbeing and how their current decisions can impact their future.
+Our learning during the Spring Term will have an overarching theme of Sustainable development and will be based around our core texts: ‘The Last Wild’ by Piers Torday and ‘Running Wild’ by Michael Morpurgo.
+We will use these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own impact on conservation and how their current decisions can impact the future of our environment.

-In Science, we will focus on the topic: ‘Properties of Materials’.
-We will be sorting and classifying everyday objects based on their properties.
-We will be conducting lots of experiments to investigate reversible and irreversible changes, and which solids and liquids will create a solution.
+In Science, we will focus on the topic: ‘Animals including humans’.
+We will be exploring the stages of development in humans, plants and mammals.
+We will be conducting lots of experiments and investigations.
 We will be building towards applying our learning when carrying out a scientific enquiry in order to plan a comparative test and explain and present results in a clear way.

-In Art, we will be focusing on the work of Colin Ruffell; we will explore his approach to landscapes to create our own tower blocks.
+In Art, we will be focusing on the work of Jane Perkins; we will explore her approach to drawing animals to create our own collage of a stag.
 The children will consider mark making and observational drawings, linking closely to our core text.
-Linking to our core text in Autumn 2, children will be exploring portraits through the use of various media.

 In Year Five, pupils are able to change their reading book each week.
 Parents can support their child's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.